redy81/ScreenMelt/README.md

 ### Usage (DLL)

-The namespace `ScreenMeltingDLL` contains two classes: `ScreenMeltingOptions` and `ScreenMeltingApi`.
+The namespace `ScreenMeltDLL` contains two classes: `ScreenMeltOptions` and `ScreenMeltApi`.

-`ScreenMeltingOptions` contains the parameters that controls the generation process. `ScreenMeltingApi` contains a static metod to start the process.
-Actually, a third class is present, `ScreenMeltingApiWrapper`, which is included for the applications which cannot work with static classes/methods.
+`ScreenMeltOptions` contains the parameters that controls the generation process. `ScreenMeltApi` contains a static metod to start the process.
+Actually, a third class is present, `ScreenMeltApiWrapper`, which is included for the applications which cannot work with static classes/methods.

-The class `ScreenMeltingOptions` contains the following properties:
+The class `ScreenMeltOptions` contains the following properties:
 * `StartImagePath`: the path of the start image.
 Using the full path is recommanded.
 * `EndImagePath`: the path of the end image.
 Using the full path is recommanded.
 * `TempPath`: the path where to store the intermediate frames generated.
 If it's null or an empty string, a folder will be created in AppData\Local.
 This can be useful if the frames are needed.